 The students overwhelmingly felt that their journalism education prepared them to be effective journalists but the reality in the field was often beyond what they could be taught in the classroom.
 Journalism classes did talk about women’s issues but not all opportunities were equally provided to all students.
 Male students were often given stories to do that were assumed unfit for women to explore.
 The participants said that teachers often considered timings and situations, but they felt that they needed more autonomy to make choices.

-“For Any Woman Being Educated is Pivotal.”
+“For Any Woman Being Educated is Pivotal”

-A majority of the participants said that the journalism education that they received was central in helping them develop themselves as professionals and be inspired to do the work they did.
+A majority of the participants said that the journalism education that they received was central in helping to develop themselves as professionals and be inspired to do the work they did.
 As one interviewee said, “For any woman being educated is pivotal.
-This alone exposes us to so many perspectives (Personal Interview, 2024).”
+This alone exposes us to so many perspectives” (Personal Interview, 2024).
 The respondents felt that the subjects they delved into in classes helped them develop a sharp reporters’ mindset where they were quickly able to understand the worth and value of a story.
 They felt that they were equipped with the required skills to be effective journalists.
 They also mentioned how their journalism degree opened up other fields to explore as well.
 For example, one freelance reporter also worked as a copyeditor in a private company.
 None of the participants interviewed regretted doing their degree or felt that something else would have provided them better options.
 They, as most reported, came to journalism because they were deeply motivated to bring forward the many voices that they had seen journalists do and become a part of the tribe that worked to empower communities.
 Students also mentioned how they had been motivated to highlight the experiences of women affected by conflict and thus the classes that directly examined such topics were among their favorites.
 Watching other journalists at work in their state often showed them a way forward.

 Gender Sensitive Education